 Figure 19-24.
 Administrative privileges

-Once you create the user, exit Designer mode and start the appication in 1C:Enterprise mode.
+Once you create the user, exit Designer mode and start the application in 1C:Enterprise mode.

-It is time to set up the appication parameters.
+It is time to set up the application parameters.
 In the Tools menu, click Application settings.

 Figure 19-25.
 Application settings